 What is an Ear Infection?

-Ear infections refer to viral, bacterial, or fungal infection of the outer, middle, or inner ear.
+An ear infection is a viral, bacterial, or fungal infection of the outer, middle, or inner ear.
 Infection of the outer ear is called otitis externa, whereas infection of the middle ear is referred to as otitis media.
 Inner ear infections are referred to by the medical term labyrinthitis and are far less common than the other two types.

 The epidemiology and symptoms vary depending on the anatomic location infected.
 For instance, middle ear infections (otitis media) frequently occur in children and less commonly affect adults.
 These infections tend to be associated with fever and bulging of the eardrum (tympanic membrane).